Martingale driven BSDEs, PDEs and other related deterministic problems: Examples of applications

 We now recall a non-exhaustive list of sets of conditions on $\mu,\alpha$ under which Hypothesis \ref{HypDiff} is satisfied. \begin{enumerate} \item $\alpha$ is continuous non-degenerate, in the sense that for any $t,x$, $\alpha(t,x)$ is invertible, see Theorem 4.2 in \cite{stroock1975diffusion}; \item $\mu$ and $\alpha$ are continuous in the second variable, see Exercise 12.4.1 in \cite{stroock}; \item $d=1$ and $\alpha$ is uniformly positive on compact sets, see Exercise 7.3.3 in \cite{stroock}. \end{enumerate}

-\begin{remark} When the first or third item above is verified, the mentioned Markov class is unique, but if the second one holds, uniqueness may not hold.
-We therefore fix a Markov class which solves the martingale problem.
-We wish to emphasize that given a fixed Markov class, we will obtain some uniqueness results concerning the martingale solution and the decoupled mild solution of an associated PDE, but that for every Markov class solving the martingale problem may correspond a different solution. \end{remark}
+\begin{remark} \begin{itemize} \item When the item 1. or 3. above is satisfied, the mentioned canonical Markov class is unique, but whenever only 2. holds, uniqueness may fail. \item We emphasize that given a fixed canonical Markov class, we obtain well-posedness results concerning the martingale solution (and so the decoupled mild solution) of an associated PDE. \item Nevertheless, for every canonical Markov class solving the martingale problem could correspond a different solution. \end{itemize} \end{remark}

 In this context, for $\phi,\psi$ in $\mathcal{D}(a)$, the carr\'e du champs operator (see Definition \ref{CarreDuChamp}) is given by $\Gamma(\phi,\psi) = \underset{i,j\leq d}{\sum}\alpha_{i,j}\partial_{x_i}\phi\partial_{x_j}\psi$.